 “Do your cabin package include everything to build the entire cabin?”
 When purchasing the base cabin package and all our options, you will have everything you need to build the structure of the cabin.
 While you can choose to have us supply everything for the structure of the cabin, we leave certain aspect of the build to trades that specialize in those areas.

 This unique approach is where our clients save money on their total build by cutting out the middle-man and getting the best pricing possible by contracting out their own trades.
 Most of our clients are building their homes and cabins across Canada so it makes much more sense to contract out trades that are closer to their build area.

 Items not included in our home and cabin packages:

 “How do your cabin and home packages arrive?
 Are they pre-assembled?”
 While our cabin packages arrive with pre-framed exterior and interior walls, the physical assembly of the cabin would take place on-site.
 We supply a thorough construction manual and offer over the phone support to both our customers & their contractors.
 Not interested in assembling the cabin package yourself?We can help!
-At Knotty Pine Cabins, we have professional installation crews that work all over Alberta and Saskatchewan.
+At Knotty Pine Cabins, we have professional installation crews that work all over Alberta, British Columbia, and Saskatchewan.
 Sit back and watch them build your cabin or home for you!

 “Can your floor plans be customized?”Yes, our floor plans are fully customizable!
 We pride ourselves on being able to custom design each floor plan to best suit our customers.
 Give us a call to discuss floor plan options or check out our blog post on cabin design tips.